transcelerate/ddf-home/community.md

   - We're here to work together publicly for the common goal of progressing interoperability across the R&D ecosystem.

 - **Be inclusive**
-  - Being a part of this community is a privilege, not a right.
-Be respectful of all viewpoints and learn from each other
+  - Be respectful of all viewpoints and learn from each other and support our collaboration together

-- **Innovate**
+- **Suppport Innovation**
   - Exploring ideas with others only makes the community stronger.
 All thoughts are worth a discussion and you should feel comfortable to share any ideas.

-## DDF Contribution License Agreement
+# DDF Contribution License Agreement

 Please click [here](CONTRIBUTING.md) to read the Contribution License Agreement.

-## DDF Code of Conduct
+# DDF Code of Conduct

-Please click [here](CODE_OF_CONDUCT.md) to read the Code of Conduct.
+Please click [here](CODE-OF-CONDUCT.md) to read the Code of Conduct.

-## Collaboration Steering Committee (DDF “Board”) Highlights and Upcoming Meetings

-This section will highlight key CSC priorities, milestones and decisions from past meetings

-### Upcoming milestones

-todo

-### Key priorities

-#### Q2 2022

-#### Q3 2022

-#### Q4 2022

-If you have an agenda item, or discussion topic to propose for discussion at the CSC, enter it via the “Discussions” button (above), and choose the CSC Topic template. todo:figure out if tcb wants discussions vs. issues.

-## Community Meetings
+# DDF Community Meetings
+To support collaboration and sharing of ideas, community meetings will be faciliated by the Collaboration Steering Committee (CSC).
+The CSC functions as the "board", and will help drive DDF Initiative milestones and priorties.

+Meetings will be held using the Microsoft Teams Meetings platform and will be recorded.

-### Typical Agenda
+## Typical Agenda

 - 5-10 minutes: Welcome, followed by DDF and ecosystem updates
 - 20-30 minutes: Talk/demo on specific topic for the day
 - 20-30 minutes: “Ask us anything” and customer feedback discussion

+**Submitting Agenda Topics**

-If you have an agenda item, or discussion topic to propose for discussion for the Community Meeting, enter it via the “Discussions” button (above), and choose the Community Discussion template.
+If you have an agenda item, or discussion topic to propose for discussion for the Community Meeting, enter submit your recommendations on the **Discussions** of the Docs repository by choosing the Community Discussion template.

-### Schedule
+## Upcoming milestones

+todo

+## Key priorities

+todo

-### 2022 Upcoming Meetings
+## Upcoming Meetings

-- March 3 Monthly DDF Product Owner-Vendor Collaboration Q&A Session
+To save a meeting invite, click on the meeting links below.

-- April 7 Monthly DDF Product Owner-Vendor Collaboration Q&A Session
+- 20220303: Monthly DDF Product Owner-Vendor Collaboration Q&A Session

-### Past Meetings

-- February 4 Monthly DDF Product Owner-Vendor Collaboration Q&A Session
+- 20220407: Monthly DDF Product Owner-Vendor Collaboration Q&A Session

-Meeting links and recordings

-Asset

-Link

-🔗 Meeting Link

-Teams Call

-📝 Meeting Presentations

-🎥 Meeting Recordings

-📆 Calendar invite

-NOTE: If you are using Outlook for Mac, you may have trouble adding the invite to your calendar.
+**NOTE** - If you are using Outlook for Mac, you may have trouble adding the invite to your calendar.
 In order to avoid issues, follow the steps below:

 - Download the .ics file
 - Open Outlook for the web
 - Drag and drop the .ics file onto your calendar

-Contact Us

-Reach out to us at ???.com and we'll make sure to answer your questions as soon as possible!
+## Previous Meeting Recordings

+- 20220204: Monthly DDF Product Owner-Vendor Collaboration Q&A Session